 Film-forming sealers are great for enhancing the appearance of concrete while providing a protective layer.

 Cementitious waterproofing involves using hydraulic cement and polymer resin to create a waterproof barrier.
+We choose products depending on the condition of the underlying concrete (NewCrete or MaCoat) or ALX for concrete deck coatings.

 Cementitious products are often used in basements and other below-grade applications where moisture is a significant concern.